kermitt2/delft/Readme.md

 While FastText .bin format are supported by DeLFT (including using ngrams for OOV words), this format will be loaded entirely in memory and does not take advantage of our memory-efficient management of embeddings.

-> I have plenty of memory on my machine, I don't care about load time because I need to grab a coffee, I only process one language at the time, so I am not interested in taking advantage of the LMDB emebedding management !
+> I have plenty of memory on my machine, I don't care about load time because I need to grab a coffee every ten minutes, I only process one language at the time, so I am not interested in taking advantage of the LMDB emebedding management !

 Ok, ok, then set the `embedding-lmdb-path` value to `"None"` in the file `embedding-registry.json`, the embeddings will be loaded in memory as immutable data, like in the usual Keras scripts.